 - Sawdust may be added to the compost, but should be mixed or scattered thinly to avoid clumping.
-Be sure sawdust is clean, with no machine oil or chain oil residues from cutting equipment.
+Be sure sawdust is clean, with no machine oil or chain oil residues.

-With yard and garden wastes, different composting materials will decompose at different rates, but they will all break down eventually.
-If you want to speed up the composting process, chop the larger material into smaller pieces.
+With yard and garden wastes, different materials will decompose at different rates, but they will all break down eventually.
+If you want to speed up the process, chop the larger material into smaller pieces.
 Leaves and grass clippings are also excellent for compost but should be sprinkled into the bin with other materials, or dug in to the center of the pile and mixed.
-Avoid putting them on in thick layers – they will mat together and reduce aeration, which slows the composting process.
+Avoid putting them on in thick layers – they will mat together and reduce aeration.

 If you have too many leaves to incorporate into the compost bin, you can simply compost the pile of leaves by itself.
 Locate the pile where drainage is adequate; a shaded area will help keep the pile from drying out.